 c) § 98 of the Tunis Agenda, which encourages strengthened and continuing cooperation between and among stakeholders and welcomes, in that respect, the ITU-led Connect the World initiative;

-d) that, in recent decades, progress in natural science, mathematics, engineering and technology has formed the basis for ICT innovations and convergence that are bringing the benefits of the information society to an increasing number of people around the world;
+d) that, in recent decades, ICT landscape has changed dramatically progress in natural science, mathematics, engineering and technology, rapid innovation, diffusion and uptake of mobile technologies and improved access to the Internet have greatly expanded the gamut of opportunities that ICTs offer to promote inclusive development and bring the benefits of the information society to an increasing number of people around the world;

+e) that UNGIS proposes that “in collaboration with other stakeholders, the UN system should seek to take full advantage of ICTs in addressing the development challenges of the 21st century and to recognize them as cross-cutting enablers for the achievement of all three pillars of sustainable development and the potential of ICTs as key enablers of development,” and “as critical components of innovative development solutions, is fully recognized in the Post-2015 Development Agenda”;

+f) the outcomes of the ITU coordinated WSIS+10 High-Level Event together with other UN agencies and inclusive to all WSIS stakeholders conducted as an extended version of the WSIS Forum - WSIS+10 Statement on Implementation of WSIS Outcomes and WSIS+10 Vision for WSIS Beyond 2015 under mandates of the participating agencies;

-e) that the ITU Secretary-General created the ITU WSIS Task Force, chaired by the Deputy Secretary-General, in order to fulfil, among others, the instructions handed down to the Secretary-General in Resolution 140 (Antalya, 2006) of the Plenipotentiary Conference;
+g) that the ITU Secretary-General created the ITU WSIS Task Force, chaired by the Deputy Secretary-General, in order to fulfil, among others, the instructions handed down to the Secretary-General in Resolution 140 (Antalya, 2006) of the Plenipotentiary Conference;

-f) the outcomes of the two WSIS forums hosted by ITU in May 2009 and May 2010;

-g) the ITU report "WSIS+5" on ITU's WSIS implementation and follow-up activities for the five years 2005-2010,
+h) the ITU report "WSIS+10" on ITU's WSIS implementation and follow-up activities for the ten years 2005-2014, outlining the progress made on the Action Lines set out in the Geneva Plan of Action,

-noting

-that there is currently no definition of the term "information and communication technologies (ICT)", which is widely used in documents of the United Nations, ITU and other organizations, including the WSIS outcomes,

 endorsing

-a) Resolution 30 (Rev. Hyderabad, 2010) of the World Telecommunication Development Conference (WTDC);
+a) Resolution 30 (Rev. Dubai, 2014) of the World Telecommunication Development Conference (WTDC);

-b) Resolution 139 (Rev. Guadalajara, 2010) of this conference;
+b) Resolution 139 (Rev. Busan, 2014) of this conference;

-c) the relevant results of the 2010 session of the ITU Council, including Resolution 1282 (Rev. 2008);
+c) the relevant results of the 2013 and 2014 session of the ITU Council, including Resolution 1334 (Rev. 2013);